BACK

 What happens to the profits?

-Profits are not distributed but kept for use by the Organisation.
+Profits are not distributed but kept for use by the organisation.
 A reserve fund is maintained to provide capital for re-investment and cover loss making years.

 What is the Organisation responsible for?